bigcommerce/catalyst/docs/index.md

 * **A caching backend**.
 For example, using Vercel KV may improve the performance of our [with-routes middleware](/docs/middleware).
 * **Using microservices**.
 Externally hosted databases and third-party APIs can expand the feature set and data persistence available to Catalyst storefronts.
 * **Evaluating middleware**.
 Assess the costs and benefits of the [default Catalyst middleware](/docs/middleware).
 You may tailor the middleware for your use case or remove it altogether.
 * **Additional catalog optimization**.
-You can tune the performance of Catalyst based on your insights into the store's catalog size, complexity, and update frequency.
+You can tune Catalyst's performance based on your insights into the store's catalog size, complexity, and update frequency.
 For example, a catalog with a small number of products and infrequent updates may be able to take advantage of static generation, whereas a large catalog that has frequent changes may lean into an aggressive caching strategy that relies on webhooks.

 ## Future releases